 Example of a client PPC campaign change request

 Here’s one example of how we might handle a change request.
 We receive an email from a client with campaigns that were launched 4 weeks ago.
 There has been an offsite marketing team meeting, and they have created some new ad messaging, which they request to be immediately be deployed into their campaigns.

-We look at the ad copy they’ve emailed and can see why they’re excited about it.
+We look at the ad copy they’ve emailed and can see why they’re enthused about it.
 The new messaging emphasizes a feature that’s been in development and is about to be announced.